shoelace-style/shoelace/docs/frameworks/react.md

 # React

-React [doesn't play nice](https://custom-elements-everywhere.com/#react) with custom elements, so Shoelace offers a React version of its components to provide an idiomatic experience for React users.
+Shoelace offers a React version of every component to provide an idiomatic experience for React users.
 You can easily toggle between HTML and React examples throughout the documentation.

 ## Installation